 - Q: IF MY DIET ISN'T GREAT, WILL A VITAMIN/MINERAL SUPPLEMENT TAKE CARE OF MY NEEDS?

 - A: The supplements that your doctor prescribes make it easier to feel assured that you're getting the proper amounts of vitamins and minerals, but they are no substitute for a proper diet.
-You'll still need to eat foods rich in Vitamins A & C and iron.
+You still need to eat foods rich in Vitamin A, Vitamin C, and iron.
 This is important for both you and your baby as your pregnancy progresses.

 - Q: SHOULD I AVOID ANY PARTICULAR KINDS OF FOODS?

-- A: Try to avoid greasy, fatty foods for obvious health reasons, but also to help you avoid the heartburn, flatulence and constipation common with pregnancy.
+- A: Try to avoid greasy, fatty foods for obvious health reasons, but also to help you avoid heartburn, flatulence, and constipation common with pregnancy.
 Processed and fast foods tend to be heavily salted, sugary, and high in fat.
 They also should be avoided.
 NEVER eat raw fish (sushi) or seafood and undercooked meats.
-While you might not have any long lasting damage from parasites, your fetus could.
+While you might not have any long-lasting damage from parasites, your fetus could.

 - Q: CAN I HAVE MY MORNING COFFEE?

 - A: You should try to limit your intake of caffeinated drinks to no more than one cup a day.
-Caffeine is fine in moderation, but it has a diuretic effect (draws fluid and calcium from your body, making you urinate ever more frequently.
+Caffeine is fine in moderation, but it has a diuretic effect.
+It draws fluid and calcium from your body, making you urinate more frequently.

 - Q: HOW MUCH WEIGHT DO I NEED TO GAIN WHILE PREGNANT SO THAT MY BABY WILL BE HEALTHY?

-- A: While pregnant, you'll need about 300 to 500 more calories per day to maintain your weight and remain healthy.
-You should gain about 25 lbs., though total weight gain varies from 20 to 30 lbs.
-Depending on the person.
+- A: While pregnant, you'll need about 300 - 500 more calories per day to maintain your weight and remain healthy.
+You should gain about 25 lbs.
+Though total weight gain varies from 20-30 lbs. depending on the person.
 Your doctor will advise you about the right amount to gain for your situation.

 - Q: CAN I AVOID GETTING FAT AND STAYING THAT WAY?

 - A: You shouldn't use the phrase "eating for two" to double your food intake.
-It doesn't take much to eat those extra 300 or so calories everyday, so make every extra calorie count.
-You shouldn't fill your body with "empty" calories that provide no benefit to you or your baby, such as candy and "junk food".
-Stick to low-fat dairy products, lean meats, and fresh fruits and vegetables.
+It doesn't take much to eat those extra 300 or so calories every day.
+Make every extra calorie count.
+You shouldn't fill your body with "empty" calories that provide no benefit to you or your baby, like candy and "junk food."
+Stick to low-fat dairy products, lean meat, fresh fruit, and vegetables.
 Ask your doctor about exercising while pregnant.
-With the right diet and proper amount of exercise, you can soon look as good as ever!!!
+With the right diet and proper amount of exercise, you can soon look as good as ever!

 - Q: WHAT CAN I DO ABOUT STRETCH MARKS?

-- A: Stretch marks occur when the skin's normal elasticity is not sufficient to accommodate the stretching required during pregnancy.
-Stretch marks can occur on the abdomen, breasts and thighs.
-Eating plenty of foods high in protein, Vitamin E & C help keep skin healthy.
-Gentle massage with oil or cream won't prevent stretch marks, but can help minimize them.
-Although they don't disappear, they will fade into a light silvery color.
+- A: Stretch marks occur when the skin's normal elasticity is insufficient to accommodate the stretching required during pregnancy.
+Stretch marks can occur on the abdomen, breasts, and thighs.
+Eating plenty of foods high in protein, Vitamins E, and C help keep skin healthy.
+Gentle massage with oil or cream won't prevent stretch marks but can help minimize them.
+Although they don't disappear, they will fade into a light, silvery color.